ChrstphrHll/npc_gen/students/Jerrick Yarbrough.md

 ---
 ### Description
 - 6th year Gnome Bard in Jettenia
-- wavy turquoise hair that's parted to the left, Brown eyes, and Tan skin
+- long wavy lighter blonde hair that's braided, Brown eyes, and Tan skin
 - Is Admirable and Cantankerous, and has Logic as their ideal

 ### Organizations